issalab/mkturk/public/mkturk/readme.md

 ___________________________________________________________________________
 SamplingStrategy (default = uniform_without_replacement except when Agent=SaveImages sets to sequential): Determines how sample images are drawn: uniform_with_replacement, uniform_without_replacement, sequential.
 TASK.Agent=SaveImages forces TASK.SamplingStrategy = sequential.

 NStimuliPerBagBlock (default = 0 --> draw from all sample bags on each trial): if TASK.NStimuliPerBagBlock = 0, randomly samples from all bags (interleaved design), if >0, samples N consecutive images from the same sample image bag (block design).
 This is equivalent to blocking the session so that training is done in object blocks rather than interleaving all objects.
 After N sample draws are completed for bag i, proceeds to next bag i+1 according to bag sequence specified in ImageBagsSample.
 When all bags have been sampled NTrialsPerBagBlock times, starts back at bag 0.
 Note, that in an RSVP design, if NRSVP = x and NStimuliPerBagBlock = y, then y/x consecutive trials will be from the same bag.
 In other words, the counting of what goes into a block is in units of images not trials.
+Also, since the trial queue is predetermined, when NRSVP = x images are drawn ahead of time for that trial, even if the agent does not view of all of them on that trial, the next trial will be a new set of images.
+This behavior serves as feature so that if you want each RSVP trial to draw from only one type of scene bag, then set NStimuliPerBagBlock = NRSVP so that now each queued RSVP sequence is from one and only one scene bag (where the objects/background may be of a certain type for that trial).

 ___________________________________________________________________________
 *RESPONSE OPTIONS*